Trying to eat vegan but can’t curb your cheese addiction? Here’s how to give up cheese

 Top tip: Spreadable vegan cheeses tend to be similar to their dairy counterparts, so why not experiment with these to begin with?

 Think about the dishes you typically enjoy with cheese and the attributes that make it particularly tasty.
 Is it the gooey texture of melted cheese?
 Or is it the thick, creamy quality it gives to a dish?
 You can recreate your favourite cheesy qualities with alternative foods that still hit the spot.

 Consider which meals or snacks it would be easy to remove cheese from and start experimenting with those.
 Then work your way up to replacing the foods you feel you can’t live without.

 Here are some alternatives to mimic the texture that cheese offers in different dishes:

-- Nutritional yeast – This magical ingredient is a savior for countless cheese-loving vegans.
-It has a tangy taste, and it’s versatile.
-Sprinkle it on baked potatoes and chili, or even make a cheesy sauce with it.
+- Nutritional yeast – This magical ingredient is a saviour for countless cheese-loving vegans.
+It has a tangy taste and it’s versatile.
+Sprinkle it on jacket potatoes and chilli, or even make a cheesy sauce with it.

 - Nut butters

 These can help replace the creaminess of cheese that you find yourself craving.
 However, if you’re just not ready to incorporate alternatives into your home cooking yet, explore vegan menus in restaurants.
 Adding new flavours and textures into your life can help you realise you’re not taking anything away.
 And if there’s a cheesy dish on the menu, give it a try, because it might be tastier than something you could make at home!

 Having a strong motivator for giving up cheese can help you when those cravings come knocking.
 We’ve spent our lives being told that happy cows make milk for us, that dairy is an important source of calcium and we need it for strong bones.